Total Cholesterol Goals

 Statins are typically prescribed for patients with high LDL levels.
 One specific statin drug, rosuvastatin (Crestor), is also approved for prevention of heart attack and stroke in patients with normal LDL cholesterol levels who have a combination of other factors that put them at increased risk for heart disease.
 These risk factors include high levels of C-reactive protein, a marker of inflammation in the body, and accompanying cardiovascular conditions (high blood pressure, low HDL cholesterol, smoking, family history of premature heart disease). .

 Choosing the Correct Lipid-Lowering Medication.
 Doctors recommend that drug treatments be individually tailored for raising or lowering specific lipids, depending on the patient's blood lipid picture:

 Considerations for Children and Adolescents.
 Lifestyle modifications (diet, exercise) are the first course of action for treating children who have unhealthy cholesterol levels or who are at risk for them.
-In 2008, the American Academy of Pediatrics (AAP) recommended prescribing statin drugs for children age 8 and older who have elevated LDL levels of 190 mg/dLor over.
-The AAP also recommended statins for children with LDL 160 mg/dL if there is a family history of heart disease or other risk factors.
+The American Academy of Pediatrics (AAP) recommends prescribing statin drugs for children age 8 and older who have elevated LDL levels of 190 mg/dLor over.
+The AAP also recommends statins for children with LDL 160 mg/dL if there is a family history of heart disease or other risk factors.